lindvalllab/clinicalXLNet/README.md

 ## Contact

-Please contact kexinhuang@hsph.harvard.edu for help or submit an issue.
+Please contact charlotta_lindvall@dfci.harvard.edu for help or submit an issue.

 ## Citation